 How was it Organized?

-Heritage Winnipeg was established in 1978 as a cooperative effort between the City of Winnipeg, the Province of Manitoba and the Heritage Canada Foundation to promote the establishment of a heritage conservation area in the City of Winnipeg.
+Heritage Winnipeg is a non-profit, charitable organization that was established in 1978 as a cooperative effort between the City of Winnipeg, the Province of Manitoba and the Heritage Canada Foundation (now known as the National Trust of Canada) to promote the establishment of a heritage conservation area in the City of Winnipeg.

-It is an independent organization which operates under the direction of a Board of Directors representing the general public, the City of Winnipeg, Heritage Canada, the Manitoba Historical Society and the Federal Department of Canadian Heritage.
-A staff implements the policies and objectives set by the Directors.
+It is an independent organization which operates under the direction of a Board of Directors with representation from the general public, the City of Winnipeg, Heritage Canada, and the Manitoba Historical Society.
+The Executive Director implements the policies and objectives set by the Directors.

 What does Heritage Winnipeg Do?

 Advocacy, Education, Planning, Re-development

 Through advocacy we speak on behalf of the preservation of worthwhile buildings threatened by demolition or neglect.
 Initial efforts included the Bank of Hamilton, the Bank of Commerce and the Bank of Nova Scotia.
 This advocacy work continues.

 Some more recent efforts include the Raleigh Apartment Block on Vaughan Street, the King building in the Exchange District, the Wilson building on Main Street, the Crocus building (formerly the J.H.
 Ashdown Store), and Chelsea Courts on Broadway, to name a few.

 Projects and Fundraising

 Heritage Winnipeg is funded by a combination of public grants and private donations.
 If the work of Heritage Winnipeg is to continue, our funding must come from a wider community base.
 Your financial support is appreciated; donations and/or membership fees go towards any of the following projects: